mayurbarange12/Hashnode-/clpbjsffx000909lceth747kv.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1700762473633/796fbb90-cfa1-40ba-b7b8-e9e4e21033e8.png align="center")

-2.Mke some changes to a file in the repository and commit them to the repository using Git:
+2\.
+Make some changes to a file in the repository and commit them to the repository using Git:

 `git add <Filename>` `.(dot) = All`